Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Main results

 Then there exists a family of DNNs $(\psi_{\eps,d})_{\eps\in (0,1],d\in \N}$ and a constant $c>0 $, depending only on $\b,\eta,\kappa_1,\kappa_2,\tau$ and $T$, such that for all $d\in \N$, $\eps\in (0,1]$, we have $\sC(\psi_{\eps,d})\le cd^c \eps^{-c}$, $\cR_\varrho(\psi^\eps_d)\in C(\R^d; \R)$ and

 \end{Theorem}

-The following result is a direct consequence of Theorem \ref{thm:expression_sde}, which shows one can approximate the viscosity solution to a Kolmogorov backward PDE with stiff coefficients on a bounded domain without curse of dimensionality. \begin{Corollary}\l{cor:pde} Suppose (H.\ref{assum:coeff_d}) and (H.\ref{assum:perturb_d}) hold.
-For each $d\in \N$, let $u_d$ be the unique continuous viscosity solution to the following PDE with at most quadratic growth at infinity:
+The following result is a direct consequence of Theorem \ref{thm:expression_sde} and the Feynman-Kac formula in \cite[Theorem 2.2]{pardoux1998}, which shows one can approximate the viscosity solution to a Kolmogorov backward PDE with stiff coefficients on a bounded domain without curse of dimensionality.
+The proof will be postponed to Section \ref{sec:proof_expression_sde}.